-Head injuries are serious and potentially life threatening.
+All head injuries are serious and potentially life threatening.
+All head injuries are not concussion.
+If a head injury is not treated properly this may lead to persistent symptoms, and in some cases can be fatal.
 Traumatic injuries to the brain can be divided crudely into concussion (impairment in the way the brain functions but no currently identifiable structural damage) and structural brain injuries (for example brain tissue contusions or bleeding within the skull).
 Everyone in the game has a responsibility to understand what can cause head injuries and how they should be managed safely.

-Every coach must undertake the Concussion module within the CoachRight qualification on Our Learning Zone and Club Leaders must undertake the Concussion Awareness module on Our Learning Zone to assist in the recognition and recovery of concussion, and the safe removal of head injuries and potential concussions from the field of play or training.
-Each FA &/or EFA must undertake the Concussion in Sport Module alongside their Level 3 First Aid HSE qualification.
+Every licenced coach must undertake the Concussion module within the CoachRight qualification annually on Our Learning Zone, Club Leaders must undertake the Concussion, and the safe removal of head injuries and potential concussions from the field of play or training.
+Each FA &/or EFA must undertake the Concussion in Sport Module alongside their First Aid HSE qualification.